 Empathy & Profitability

-At a Board meeting with one of my family business clients a few weeks ago – a company that has been passed down through several generations – they said it another way: “Always protect the money tree first.”
+Look at a company that treats its employees well, and chances are you are looking at a company that has a profitable business model.
+At a Board meeting with one of my family business clients – a company that has been passed down through several generations – they said it another way: “Always protect the money tree first.”

 There are many values that a company can live by.
-If you haven’t considered having Empathy as one of your company’s core values, it’s worth a look.
+If you haven’t considered having empathy as one of your company’s core values, it’s worth a look.
 And if you haven’t defined any of your core values…we should talk.